motib/surprises/README.md

-# Mathematical Surprises
+# Mathematical Surprises [Open-access book]

 ## [Mordechai (Moti) Ben-Ari](https://www.weizmann.ac.il/sci-tea/benari/home)

-This presents surprising results in mathematics that usually do not appear in textbooks although they are accessible with a good knowledge of secondary-school mathematics.
+This book presents surprising results in mathematics that usually do not appear in textbooks although they are accessible with a good knowledge of secondary-school mathematics.

-The repository contains LaTeX / TikZ source code for five languages:
-English, French, Spanish, German, Hebrew.
+The repository contains LaTeX / TikZ source code for five languages: English, French, Spanish, German, Hebrew.
 (Compile Hebrew with XeLaTeX.)
-The PDF and printed books are available as follows:

 **English**

-Open access book published by Springer-Nature.
-Copyright 2022 by Mordechai Ben-Ari, Creative Commons Attribution.
+Published by Springer.
+Copyright 2022 by
+Mordechai Ben-Ari, Creative Commons Attribution.
 Download PDF and order the printed book at [SpringerLink](https://link.springer.com/book/10.1007/978-3-031-13566-8).